iterative/dvc.org/content/docs/start/index.md

 ---
-description: 'A step-by-step introduction: Learn how to use DVC to organize, version, and efficiently reproduce your data science or machine learning project.'
+description: 'Learn how you can use DVC to manage data science and machine learning projects: version data, manage data access, build data pipelines, and capture experiments.'
 ---

 # Get Started